Community Development

 Our Community Development Program increases the accessibility of the arts in generally underserved communities while increasing the interest in and awareness of cultural programs in the greater Houston area.

 Community events and festivals features and promotes local talent through our collaborations and cooperative ventures with other community organizations.
-We are associated with the annual Kwanzaa celebrations, Redefinition presentations, African American history observances, PanAfrikan Cultural Festival (PACFest) and Juneteenth and participate with others to promote and preserve evidence of our cultural traditions and values.
+We are associated with the annual Kwanzaa celebrations, Redefinition presentations, African American history observances, The Witness Series, PanAfrikan Cultural Festival (PACFest), Sankofa Emancipation Project, and Juneteenth and participate with others to promote and preserve evidence of our cultural traditions and values.